 AMPLIFYING YOUTH VOICES IN GHANA’S 2020 ELECTIONS

-The My Voice My Vote Project is been funded by The Civil Society Fund, and it’s been implemented by Youth Empowerment Synergy (YES-Ghana), it is a citizen participation intervention.
+The My Voice My Vote Project is being funded by The Civil Society Fund, and it’s been implemented by Youth Empowerment Synergy (YES-Ghana), it is a citizen participation intervention.
 The project seeks to raise the voices of youth and enable young people to make informed choices and exhibit responsible and appropriate behaviors as active citizens, during the upcoming 2020 election period it will primarily focus on enhancing participation of the youth and increase their capacity to constructively engage, with adequate youth messages for politicians.

 The objective of the voice my vote project is to amplify youth voices in sustainable development policy spaces influencing public discourse and addressing power imbalances, disparities and discrimination in Ghana’s 2020 elections agenda.
 The project target audience be young women and men in Ghana who constitute a significant social group affected by their lack of voice in sustainable development policy making in general, and the political agenda of elections 2020 in particular.